 After assessment of the hazards, risks and vulnerabilities of a particular location/ site, appropriate mitigation measures should be identified for actual implementation.
-It is important to consider the implications on logistic matters just to bring caution on related expenses18.
-Regardless of whether the school is to be newly constructed, whether it needs repair and retrofitting, following matters need to be incorporated into the design to make it more disaster resilient.
+It is

-3.3.1 Incorporation of multi-hazard resilient features in the design
+3.3.1 Incorporation of multi-hazard resilient features in school design

 Safer school construction calls for incorporating multi-hazard resistant features.
 During the Cyclone Nargis recovery, MoE as well as the NGOs has increasingly adopted these features in their construction activities.
 Depending on the location, the disasters the school is likely to experience may differ but key factors to be considered will be the same such as having strong foundation, sturdier roofs and walls, though may be with slight variation.
 Specific points to be considered are: